kirumang/Pix2Pose/README.md

   * T-Less: 2D Retinanet weights + Pix2Pose weights [link](https://drive.google.com/open?id=1XjGpniXgoxzGWxq4sul1FvszUoLROkke)
     * Given real training images are used for training (primesense)
     * reconstructed models are used to calculate VSD scores.
+    * To test using all test images, download and copy [all_target_tless.json](https://drive.google.com/open?id=1O6dKfWoe0ERlXm6Gg_3XvdxWo4a2BWVY) file into the dataset folder (together with the test_targets_bop19.json file)
 ---

 ### Download: trained weights for the BOP challenge 2019